Context-Based Meta Reinforcement Learning for Robust and Adaptable Peg-in-Hole Assembly Tasks: Related Work

-RL has been proposed to learn the robot actions directly from raw camera observations for assembly tasks~\cite{rl_vision_assembly_3,deep_visomotor_rl_assembly}, however, it depends on a specific position and configurations for the camera and environment.
+RL has been proposed to learn robot actions directly from raw camera observations for assembly tasks~\cite{rl_vision_assembly_3,deep_visomotor_rl_assembly}, however, its generalization to changes in camera position and task configurations, such as peg shape and color, is limited.
+That is why, we use the detected features rather than raw pixels to train the agent to ensure its generalization to different task configurations.
 Meta RL has been used to perform assembly tasks with uncertainty in the hole pose and different peg shapes.
 In~\cite{metarlinsertion}, the meta RL agent is trained in simulation on a distribution of tasks with different but known hole positions and consequently known rewards.
 The agent is then tested in the real world on tasks with an unknown hole position.
 Due to the absence of the dense reward in the real world, the agent uses a sample inefficient procedure to adapt to new tasks.
 In \cite{offline_meta_rl_assembly}, the meta RL agent uses human demonstrations to adapt to tasks with small uncertainty in the hole pose and different peg shapes.
 However, human demonstrations may not always be available.
 Therefore, we adapt the meta RL agent to use data that can be easily measured in the real world using onboard sensors.

-Adapting the meta RL agent to use data from a different distribution, i.e., sensor, has also been proposed in \cite{rma}.
+Adapting the meta RL agent to use data from a different distribution, i.e., a different sensor, has also been proposed in \cite{rma}.
 A new context encoder is trained using supervised learning to produce the same output as the meta-trained encoder.
 However, the meta-trained encoder uses privileged information about the task and the new encoder uses a sequence of observations and actions as input and they produce a deterministic latent representation as output.